Zinbo/software-dev-repository/content/posts/Languages and Technologies/index.md

 - Have immutable classes
 - Uses thread local fields by have a field on a class of type ThreadLocal.
 - Use the set of synchronisation wrappers included in the collections framework.These use intrinsic locking which means that their methods can only be accessed by one thread at a time.
-- Use the set of concurrent collection wrappers to create thread-safe collections.
-These achieve thread-safety by dividing their data into segments.
+- **Use the set of concurrent collection wrappers to create thread-safe collections**: These achieve thread-safety by dividing their data into segments.
 In a ConcurrentHashMap, for instance, several threads can acquire locks on different map segments, so multiple threads can access the Map at the same time.
-- Atomic Objects.
-Atomic classes allow us to perform atomic operations, which are thread-safe, without using synchronization.
+- **Atomic Objects**: Atomic classes allow us to perform atomic operations, which are thread-safe, without using synchronization.
 An atomic operation is executed in one single machine level operation.
 YOu do incrementAndGet, in one execution, so its atomic.
 - Synchronised methods: only one thread cna access a synchronised method at a time.
 Other threads will remain blocked until the first thread finishes or the method throws an exception.
 Synchronized methods rely on the use of “intrinsic locks” or “monitor locks”.
 An intrinsic lock is an implicit internal entity associated with a particular class instance.
-- Synchronised statements:  synchronized(this)
+- **Synchronised statements:**  synchronized(this)
-- Other objects as a lock.
-When using this for intrinsic locking, an attacker could cause a deadlock by acquiring the intrinsic lock and triggering a denial of service (DoS) condition.
+- **Other objects as a lock**: When using this for intrinsic locking, an attacker could cause a deadlock by acquiring the intrinsic lock and triggering a denial of service (DoS) condition.
 On the contrary, when using other objects, that private entity is not accessible from the outside.
 This makes it harder for an attacker to acquire the lock and cause a deadlock.
-- Volatile fields: The values of regular class fields may be cached by the CPU.
-Hence, consequent updates to a particular field, even if they're synchronized, might not be visible to other threads.TO prevent this situation, we can use volatile class fields.
+- **Volatile fields**: The values of regular class fields may be cached by the CPU.
+Hence, consequent updates to a particular field, even if they're synchronized, might not be visible to other threads.
+To prevent this situation, we can use volatile class fields.
 With the volatile keyword, we instruct the JVM and the compiler to store the counter variable in the main memory.
 Moreover, the use of a volatile variable ensures that all variables that are visible to a given thread will be read from the main memory as well.
-- Reentrant locks: With intrinsic locks, thereReentrantLock instances allow us to do exactly that, hence preventing queued threads from suffering some types of resource starvation.
+- **Reentrant locks**: With intrinsic locks, the lock acquisition model is rather rigid: one thread acquires the lock, then executes a method or code block, and finally releases the lock, so other threads can acquire it and access the method.
+There's no underlying mechanism that checks the queued threads and gives priority access to the longest waiting threads.
 ReentrantLock instances allow us to do exactly that, hence preventing queued threads from suffering some types of resource starvation.
-- ReadWriteLock: A ReadWriteLock lock actually uses a pair of associated locks, one for read-only operations and other for writing operations.
+- **ReadWriteLock**: A ReadWriteLock lock actually uses a pair of associated locks, one for read-only operations and other for writing operations.
 As a result, it's possible to have many threads reading a resource, as long as there's no thread writing to it.
 Moreover, the thread writing to the resource will prevent other threads from reading it.

 ### How does java achieve High Performance?
 Java uses Just-In-Time compiler to enable high performance.
 Just-In-Time compiler is a program that turns Java bytecode, which is a program that contains instructions that must be interpreted into instructions that can be sent directly to the processor.